 Most of us associate the end of the year as a time of thanks and giving.
 But it’s also a time of taking!
 Scammers and fraudsters love getting into the holiday spirit.
 The biggest difference for them, of course, is they don’t care if you’ve been naughty or nice.
 So, as you celebrate the season, when you’re out there buying gifts, or volunteering, or whatever you do to enjoy or survive the holidays, stay alert both online and in real life!

-With that sentiment in mind, let’s break down how to stay secure on Black Friday, Cyber Monday, and all the other days of the year.
+With that sentiment in mind, let’s break down how to stay secure while doing your holiday shopping.

 “Only available in stores” is a marketing tactic used by retailers to lure shoppers away from their screens.
 And while you might not “get hacked” when shopping in real life, there are still security risks!
 This is particularly true on Black Friday when hundreds of thousands of people flock to stores to take advantage of deals.